top of page

 This matters because:

-• Losing muscle while losing weight worsens metabolic health
+• Losing muscle while losing weight worsens metabolic health.

-• Maintaining or gaining muscle improves insulin sensitivity
+• Maintaining or gaining muscle improves insulin sensitivity.

-• Fat location matters more than fat quantity alone
+• Fat location matters more than fat quantity alone.

 A person whose weight stays the same—but replaces fat with muscle—is almost always healthier, even if the scale doesn’t move.